dflorez0/LuaOOPTutorial/README.md

 return self
 ```

-A dog bark so we override the talk method.
-That means we write a method talk to dog which will be called instead of the
+A dog barks so we override the talk method.
+That means we write a method "talk" specific to "dog" which will be called instead of the
-mother class' talk method.
+mother class' "talk" method.
 ```lua
 function self.talk()
   print(self.getName().." is barking");